Alan Gua: The glittering visitor

 Alan Gua's explanation for the conception of her three younger sons is the visit of a glittering visitor, who come through her yurt's roof opening each night and left each morning by crawling on the sun- or moonbeams "like a yellow dog".
 She concluded that the younger sons must be children of heaven and that it was therefore inappropriate to compare them to ordinary people.
 Her older sons suspected that their family's Bayad servant was the likely father.
 She advised her five sons that if they tried to stay on their own, they would be broken like the five arrows.
 But if they stuck together like the bundle of five arrows, nothing could harm them.
-Therefore, the so-called "Nilun" Mongols might be the descendant of Bayad tribesmen who made love to Alan, it is more than likely that Alan has remarried secretly to the Bayad servant and gave birth to what would later become "Nilun Mongols".
+Therefore, the so-called "Nilun" Mongols might be the descendant of Bayad tribesmen who had sex with Alan, it is more than likely that Alan has remarried secretly to the Bayad servant and gave birth to what would later become "Nilun Mongols".
 Due to the favoritism, Alan Gua is able to use the religions to manipulate her sons who are Dobun Mergen's descendants into believing the illegitimate "Nilun" Mongols are the descendant of gods.
 The descendants of Dobun has therefore became the "Dilegun?" or "Commoners".

 Statue

+Portrait of Alan Qo’a in a 19th-century manuscript of the Muʿizz al-ansab.
+British Library, Or.
+467.

-The Secret History states that Alan Gua's clan is from a place called "Arig Usun" ('pure water'), and some Mongolian authors believe that this refers to the Arig Gol in Mongolian Khövsgöl aimag.
-A statue of her, three metres high, has been erected at the river in 1992, at the confluence with the Khökhöö Gol and twelve kilometres from the center of Chandmani-Öndör sum.
+The Secret History states that Alan Gua's clan is from a place called Arig usun (= pure water), and some Mongolian authors believe that this refers to the Arig gol in Mongolian Khövsgöl aimag.
+A statue of her, three metres high, has been erected at the river in 1992, at the confluence with the Khökhöö gol and twelve kilometres from the center of Chandmani-Öndör sum.